 Kiddos can get artsy and practice writing, all while doing an act of community service.
-Men and women serving in the armed forces oversees love notes of thanks from folks back home.
-Encourage your kids to write “thank you” letters or draw colorful pictures that will be sent overseas.
-Organizations like A Million Thanks has helped kids send more than 7.6 million letters overseas.
+Men and women serving overseas in the armed forces love notes of thanks from folks back home.
+Encourage your kids to write “thank you” letters or draw colorful pictures.
+Organizations like A Million Thanks has helped kids send more than 7.6 million letters!
 They tell you exactly where to send the notes, provide drop-off locations and have suggestions about what to write if kids are stumped.
-You can send more than letters to the troops overseas too.
-With Halloween on the horizon, ask your kiddos to send all or a portion of their treats.
-Operation Gratitude makes it easy to donate Halloween candy and get it to the brave men and women who are out of the country on Halloween.

 photo: Leah Singer

 No Kid Hungry is committed to making sure kids never go hungry.
 One of the ways they meet this goal is through the Bake Sale to End Child Hunger.
-This national fundraising initiative is simple: you hold a bake sale in your community and the proceeds are donated back to the organization.
-Getting started is easy and bake sales can be held any time of the year.
-Simply fill out the Start a Bake Sale online form and you enter in the dates, locations and times.
-You can download bake sale flyers, handouts and donation request letters and lots more right on the website.
+This national fundraising initiative is simple: you hold a bake sale in your community, and the proceeds are donated back to the organization.
+Getting started is easy, and bake sales can be held any time of the year.
+Simply fill out the Start a Bake Sale online form and enter the dates, locations and times.
+You can download bake sale flyers, handouts and donation request letters right on the website.
 The hardest part is deciding what you’ll bake and sell.

 photo: Project Linus Facebook page

 7. Make a homemade comfy blanket.